-Cartagena is a city on the Caribbean coast of Colombia.
-At its core is the walled city, with 16th-century plazas, cobblestone streets and colourful colonial buildings.
-I absolutely adored Cartagena and spent my days walking around the streets admiring and photographing the colourful buildings.
-This blog is a quick guide to Cartagena – Colombia.
+Cartagena is a beautiful Spanish colonial city on the Caribbean coast of Colombia.
+At its core is the walled city, filled with 16th-century plazas, cobblestone streets and colourful colonial buildings.
+Cartagena is a destination that should be on any Colombia itinerary!

 Things to do in Cartagena

 You could spend a full day or even two walking around the Walled City and still have something new and amazing to look at.
 The Walled City is the most beautiful part of Cartagena, filled with beautiful architecture, vibrant colours and street art.
 The Gate and the Clock Tower (La Puerta y Torre de Reloj) at the entrance to the Walled City / old town are very impressive.

 The walls surrounding the old town of Cartagena are one of the best places to explore.
 The Colonial wall was actually built to keep the Pirates (of the Caribbean!) out in the 16th century.
 You can walk up to the top at various points and see some lovely views of the city streets and ocean.

 Bike around Cartagena

 A popular thing to do in Cartagena for backpackers is a bike tour.
 Bike tours take you to all the best places in Cartagena while informing you of the cities history.

 This is an absolute must do in Cartagena.
 Tours are offered for around 50.000 Colombian Pesos ($25).
 The tours offer hotel pick up, transport to the mud volcano, lunch and transport home.